cliffordx/legalbai/pages/RPC_Annotated___Book_1.md

 		- **ARTICLE 7.** *When Light Felonies are Punishable.* id:: 649990c9-785b-4ded-a421-723f66929d39 collapsed:: true
-			- Light felonies are punishable only when they have been consummated, with the exception of those committed against person or property.
+			- Light felonies are punishable only when they have been consummated, with the exception of those committed against person or property. #[[persons or property]]
 		- **ARTICLE 8.** *Conspiracy and Proposal to Commit Felony.* id:: 64bd037a-1dd8-48f7-848c-13086966be26 collapsed:: true